 Garden, buildings, and statues, about the people who settled in Maui from other countries, on the road into Iao Valley.

 Walk around these quiet and peaceful wetlands in the south part of Maui’s central valley, looking at the birds and maybe some turtles.
-Enter at mile marker 6 on Mokulele Highway (route 311) just north of North Kihei Road (route 310).
+Enter at mile marker 6 on Maui Veterans Highway (route 311) (formerly called Mokulele Highway, just north of North Kihei Road (route 310).
 Daytime only; closed weekends.
 Call 808-875-1582 for further information.

-Beautiful small forest of wide variety of trees (pine, spruce, cedar and eucalyptus imported from all over the world).
+A beautiful small forest of a wide variety of trees (pine, spruce, cedar, and eucalyptus imported from all over the world).
 At the 7000-foot elevation, just below the entrance to Haleakala National Park.
 Camping and hiking, but can be chilly.

 In Olowalu (west Maui, Honoapiilani Highway south of Lahaina).
 Ask directions to petroglyphs at the General Store.
 About a mile walk back into the fields, to see ancient rock carvings on a cliff.

 About 5000 humpback whales come to Maui every winter.
 Watch them from the beach or from your lanai.
 January through March are the peak months when you can see whales every day.

 FRIDAY NIGHT TOWN PARTIES

 Each Friday evening a different fun Maui town has a street party with live music, shows and exhibits, and food vendors.
 The first Friday of the month it’s in Wailuku, the second Friday in Lahaina, the third Friday in Makawao, and the fourth Friday of each month in Kihei.
 Info and photos at Maui Fridays.

 The Ocean Science Discovery Center is run by the Pacific Whale Foundation in the Maalaea Harbor Village, the shopping center adjacent to the aquarium.
 Call 1-800-942-5311 for the current schedule of free lectures.